sparc-coop/blossom/Sparc.Authentication.SelfHosted/readme.md

 	}
 	```

-3. Create a class that inherits from `SparcAuthenticator` and minimally provides an implementation for the following abstract methods in the class:
+3. Create a class that inherits from [SparcAuthenticator](SparcAuthenticator.cs] and minimally provides an implementation for the following abstract methods in the class:

     - `async Task<List<Claim>> GetClaimsAsync(string userId);`
     - `async Task<bool> IsActiveAsync(string userId);`
     - `async Task<bool> LoginAsync(string userName, string password);`
     - `string?
 GetUserId(ClaimsPrincipal? principal);`

-4. Add the following line of code to your `Startup.cs` file to register the `Sparc.Authentication.SelfHosted` plugin.
+4. Add the following line of code to your `Program.cs` file to register the `Sparc.Authentication.SelfHosted` plugin.
 Pass in:

     - The class type of your derived SparcAuthenticator class.
     - The base URL of your Features Project.
 This registers the OAuth Authority.